KingMelchorCuliat/FINAL-PROJECT-ACP/README.md

 #### 7. Data Structures

-7.1 **Dictionaries** like `accounts`  is use to store user account infromation containing usernames as their key valus that contains `user_id` and `password`. `products` dictionary is used to store informations about products like productName, product_id, productCategory, feedbacks,  to allows easy access on a products.
+7.1 **Dictionaries** like `accounts`  is use to store user account infromation containing usernames as their key values that contains `user_id` and `password`. `products` dictionary is used to store informations about products like productName, product_id, productCategory, feedbacks,  to allows easy access on a products.

 7.2 **Lists: ** each products has a dictionary containing a list of feedbacks that stores Feedback objects.